cloudflare/cloudflare-docs/products/firewall/src/content/cf-rulesets/rulesets-api/delete.md

 <Aside type='warning' header='Important'>

-You cannot delete a ruleset version if:

-* You are trying to delete the latest ruleset version and there is a rule with `execute` action deploying that ruleset without specifying a version
+You cannot delete a ruleset version if it is the latest ruleset version and there is a rule with `execute` action deploying that ruleset.
-* There is a rule with `execute` action deploying the exact ruleset version you are trying to delete

-To delete the ruleset version, update or delete any rules that still reference the ruleset version (or the ruleset, if you are deleting the latest version of a ruleset) and try again.
+To delete the ruleset version, update or delete any rules that reference the ruleset and try again.

 </Aside>